Keyfactor/remote-file-orchestrator/docsource/content.md

 LinuxFilePermissionsOnStoreCreation, and LinuxFileOwnerOnStoreCreation are not supported and will be ignored.
 As a result, file permissions and ownership when creating a certificate store or adding a certificate to an existing store will be based on the user assigned to the Command certificate store and other Linux environmental settings.
+2. Discovery jobs are excluded and will still use the shell `find` command
-2. A rare issue exists where a certificate store user id having an expired password causes the orchestrator to hang when attempting an
+3. A rare issue exists where a certificate store user id having an expired password causes the orchestrator to hang when attempting an
 SFTP/SCP connection.
 A modification was added to check for this condition.
 Running RemoteFile with Use Shell Commands = N will cause this validation check to NOT occur.
-3. Both RFORA and RFKDB use proprietary CLI commands in order to manage their respective certificate stores.
+4. Both RFORA and RFKDB use proprietary CLI commands in order to manage their respective certificate stores.
 These commands will still be executed when Use Shell Commands is set to Y.
+5. If executing in local mode (|LocalMachine at the end of your client machine name for your certificate store), Use Shell Commands = 'N' will have no effect.
+Shell commands will continue to be used because there will be no SSH connection available to use SFTP with.

 ## Developer Notes